 The process and way of working

 The process of making toilet paper from bamboo is fairly straight forward.
 Bamboo trees are turned into pulp and then pressed into the paper on massive rolls.
 These are later divided into small rolls.
-No usage of bleach and the wastewater is taken care of in a closed-loop system.
+The process used no bleach and the wastewater is taken care of in a closed-loop system.

-We did two major innovations with A Good Toilet Paper:
+We did also did two major innovations with A Good Toilet Paper:

 - We exchanged the inner roll from pulp paper to bamboo paper

 - We removed all plastic around each roll.
 Instead, we pack them individually with bamboo paper.
 0% plastic, better designs.